AdaCore/spark2014/docs/lrm/source/statements.rst

    which shall be of type T. The "iteration cursor subtype" of T is defined to be result subtype of the First function.
 The First function's name shall be resolvable from these rules alone.
-   [This means the the iteration cursor subtype of T can be determined without examining the other subprogram names].
+   [This means the iteration cursor subtype of T can be determined without examining the other subprogram names].
    The iteration cursor subtype of T shall be definite and shall not be limited.